ga-wdi-lessons/sinatra-rest/intro-and-params.md

 Sinatra  is a **framework** for quickly creating web applications in Ruby with minimal effort.
 [Frameworks](http://www.infoworld.com/article/2902242/application-development/7-reasons-why-frameworks-are-the-new-programming-languages.html) are similar to libraries, but serve to enforce structure for your codebase.

-Other frameworks include Rails, Express / Node.js, Django, PHP, etc.
+Other frameworks include Rails, Express, Django, Drupal, etc.

 Let's check out some examples of [Sinatra in the wild.](http://www.sinatrarb.com/wild.html)